 When that happened, I would buy a basket of peaches from a fruit stand on the side of the road.
 I may not have personally picked them, but I knew they were fresh from the farm.

-This recipe for Homemade Peach Pie Filling is similar to canned pie filling but much fresher and without preservatives or corn syrup.
+I’ve also made it with fresh peaches with this Peach Pie Filling recipe.
+It’s similar to canned pie filling but much fresher and without preservatives or corn syrup.

 I personally don’t care about those last two items, but I know others do.
 Whatever you believe, this recipe is easy and delicious.